-Embracing Shared Processes and Best Practices – by implementing best practices an organization can create a core competency in M&A. Following a standardized process supported by trusted templates and backed up by an M&A playbook can bring much needed structure and discipline to the M&A process, prevents the wheel being re-invented each time a deal kicks-off, and ultimately, enables a deal team to focus on what is most important.
+Embracing Shared Processes and Best Practices – by implementing best practices an organization can create a core competency in M&A. Whether it's a due diligence checklist or post-merger integration checklist, following a standardized process supported by trusted templates and backed up by M&A playbooks can bring much needed structure and discipline to the M&A process; doing so prevents the wheel being re-invented each time a deal kicks-off, and ultimately, enables a deal team to focus on what is most important.

 Clear Objectives and Expected Results – whatever the objective/driver of M&A, it is important that an organization (i) is clear on why M&A is being pursued and (ii) that it considers the desired results it is targeting (across the short, medium and long-term).
 Smart M&A considers (i) Progress Towards Strategic Goals (ii) Deal Specifics (iii) Performance Metrics (iv) Long Term Opportunities and (v) the Human Side of M&A as central to measuring deal success.

 Fostering Transparency and Intellectual Honesty – transparency promotes good governance and helps a deal progress.
 Providing a deep level of transparency will not only make the life of deal teams easier, but it can also make a deal run more efficiently.
-If a deal is managed in a transparent manner, communication and decision making reasoning becomes well documented and can therefore be understood by anyone on the deal team.
+If a deal is managed in a transparent manner - and that's one area where M&A software can be particularly beneficial - communication and decision-making reasoning becomes well documented and can therefore be understood by anyone on the deal team.

 Avoiding Deal Fever – Structured Decision Making – M&A should be influenced by objective business goals and not just around getting the deal done.
 When deal fever (or tunnel vision) takes over, negatives can easily be overlooked, and decisions made with bias – resulting in the wrong deal being pursued.
 Smart M&A is about being alive to the risks associated with deal fever and approaching acquisitions with care so as to create value, not destroy it.